Understanding and Predicting the Memorability of Outdoor Natural Scenes: Analysis on outdoor natural scene memorability

 Additionally, Table \ref{tab:midfeats} compares the correlation of saliency features with memorability of outdoor natural scene images and generic images.
-The results indicate that saliency features extracted from PQFT are more effective in outdoor natural scenes than the other models.
+It can be seen from Table \ref{tab:midfeats} that SALICON \cite{jiang2015salicon}, which is the best saliency detection method among the four methods, has the least correlation with outdoor natural scene memorability.
+However, PQFT \cite{guo2010novel}\footnote{As Fig. \ref{fig:sa} shows, there are some boundary artifacts in the PQFT saliency maps.
+To reduce the boundary artifacts, we crop the boundary or weight the saliency map with a Gaussian filter to reduce the boundary artifacts.
+However, this leads to performance degradation of memorability prediction.
+Hence, we keep the boundary in the saliency maps generated by the PQFT method.}, which has the worst saliency detection performance, is the most effective one for predicting the memorability of outdoor natural scene images.
 Such conclusion can also be found from Fig. \ref{fig:sa}.
-Conversely, as shown in Table \ref{tab:midfeats}, the saliency features extracted from PQFT are worst for predicting memorability of generic images.
-This suggests that when predicting outdoor natural scene memorability, frequency domain saliency model (PQFT) performs better than other pixel domain models.
+These results indicate that the effectiveness of the saliency feature for predicting memorability is not correlated with the saliency detection accuracy.
+Besides, this also suggests that when predicting outdoor natural scene memorability, frequency domain saliency model (PQFT) performs better than other pixel domain models.